EXEMPT STAFF COUNCIL BYLAWS

 ARTICLE VI: RESPONSIBILITIES OF THE OFFICERS AND THE COORDINATING COMMITTEE

-The Coordinating Committee shall be responsible for scheduling regular Exempt Staff Council meetings, communicating and collaborating with the Nonexempt Staff Council and Faculty Governance, scheduling a full exempt staff meeting each semester, reviewing and editing of minutes, structuring the agenda, and formulating the annual budget.
-This committee shall meet monthly.
+A. Responsibilities of the Coordinating Committee The Coordinating Committee is responsible for scheduling regular ESC meetings, communicating and collaborating with the Non-Exempt Staff Council, Faculty Governance bodies and the university administration, scheduling a full exempt staff meeting each semester, reviewing and editing meeting minutes, structuring meeting agendas, and formulating the annual budget.
+This committee will meet monthly.

 B. Responsibilities of the Officers